 GoPro Hero 9 Black

-GoPro's latest all-action Hero is the culmination of years of improving stabilisation algorithms.
-HyperSmooth 3.0 builds on the Hero 8's capabilities by automatically stabilising shakes and judders from your footage an making it impossibly smooth.
+GoPro's 2020 Hero is the culmination of years of improving stabilisation algorithms.
+HyperSmooth 3.0 builds on the Hero 8's capabilities by automatically stabilising shakes and judders from your footage and making it impossibly smooth.
 Change direction suddenly and it'll smoothly pan, using a smart algorithm.

 It's arguably one of the best value flagship Hero cameras to date as well, with a starting price well below some of its predecessors if you buy it with a GoPro subscription.

 You can shoot using either of the two 180-degree cameras on its own, and it features even better stabilisation than the Hero8.
-As well as using the HyperSmooth technology of the more standard camera, it uses its ultra wide lenses to automatically level the horizons, so not only does it make all your footage smooth, it's also always level.
+As well as using the HyperSmooth technology of the more standard camera, it uses its ultra-wide lenses to automatically level the horizons, so not only does it make all your footage smooth, but it's also always level.

 It has a better mic than the Hero8 too, in fact, offering similar performance to the shotgun mic mod that you can buy for the Hero8.
 It has six mics in total, offering that 360-degree audio.